clouserw/melaniemagidow.com/content/posts/2023-05-01-arabic-proverbs-sayings.md

 For more Moroccan proverbs like this one, rendered in beautiful art, see *Proverbes populaires du Maroc: Paroles et calligraphies de femmes* (2009)

 <hr /></hr>

-If you want to provide more proverbs for the next round, contact me [here](https://www.melaniemagidow.com/contact/)!